Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation: Golden Rule for spontaneous and stimulated emission

 The photon creation operator has non-zero matrix elements

 In vacuum, Eq. (\ref{eq22}) reduces to the operator given by Eq.
 (29) of Appendix 1 in ref. \onlinecite{RN713} and differs from Eq.
 (13.22) of ref. \onlinecite{RN2315} by a phase convention.

-Based on Eq. (\ref{eq22}) and (\ref{eq76}), the matrix elements of the electric field operator, when compared to the last line of Eq. (\ref{eq19}), yield a specific factor [in square brackets below] for both absorption and emission.
+Based on Eq. (\ref{eq22}) and (\ref{eq76}), the matrix elements of the electric field operator, when inserted into the last line of Eq. (\ref{LFeq}), yield a specific factor [in square brackets below] for both absorption and emission.
 For emission,

 For a non-dispersive medium, the prefactor in brackets reduces to $[1/\epsilon ]$, yielding the result obtained from Yariv (ref. \onlinecite{RN3778} chapter 5, section 6); the factor in brackets further reduces to one in vacuum (or $[1/\epsilon_{0}]$ in MKS units).